CBD Effects on Cortisol

 Increased cortisol levels may also be linked to more frequent waking throughout the night.
 One study found that those who took 300-600mg of CBD had lower levels of cortisol in their body, which may lead to improved sleep.
 Taking a dose of CBD in the evening might help reduce cortisol levels in the blood.
 In turn, it may help you to relax and fall asleep more easily.

-In women who are going through the stress and anxiety caused by hormonal changes resulting from high cortisol levels, CBD may be able to help.
-With the help of this natural compound, you may experience improved sleep and/or weight management issues.
-These issues are normally associated with large fluctuations in cortisol levels in the blood.
+In women who are going through stress and anxiety caused by hormonal changes resulting from high cortisol levels, CBD may be able to help.
+With this natural compound, you may experience improved sleep and/or weight management.

 Cortisol is one of the most important hormones in the body.
 Secreted in the adrenal glands, this hormone plays an important role in a variety of essential bodily processes.
 However, consistently high cortisol levels in the blood, caused by chronic stress, can lead to a variety of negative health effects.
 Some of these effects may include high blood pressure, compromised immunity, insulin resistance, and increased cholesterol among other life-threatening conditions.

 CBD is an anti-catabolic that may help regulate the production of cortisol through its interaction with the endocannabinoid system.
 This regulation might help to ensure that normal levels are maintained in the blood.
 If you want to get the best results from CBD use, it is recommended that you look for high-quality CBD products.